torvista/Zen_Cart-Structured_Data/README.md

 ## INSTALLATION

-As ALWAYS, expect that ANY new code will self-destruct your shop so test ALL new code on your development server FIRST.
+As ALWAYS, expect that ANY new code will self-destruct your shop and eat your pets, so test ALL new code on your development server FIRST.
 When you are satisfied, ensure your production files and database are backed up prior to installing in the production site.

 Super Data: If you wish to uninstall the old Super Data plugin, please note that the uninstall sql included with that plugin is incorrect.
 A corrected version is included with these files.